TimVMcCloskey/SongCatalog/README.md

 # SongCatalog
-This is the Item Catalog Application project for the Udacity FSND Course.
+This is the Item Catalog Application project for the Udacity Full Stack Nanodegree Course.
 ## About
 This project is a RESTfull web application that catalogs songs into categories.
 The categories can be genres or any other category that a logged in user wants to define.
 The application allows logged in visters to add, edit, and delete their own categories and songs.
 Visiters can log in if they have a google+ or facebook account.